'Tis The Season...

 I fired off another "Ho...
 Ho...
 Ho...," for the benefit of the general public.
 "You'll get everything I promised," I said out loud to the kid.
 He scrambled from my lap and backed away, never taking his eyes from Santa's feet.

 I figure that kid is about 40-years-old today.
 I wonder if he gets as many laughs from that story as I do.
 I wish I knew where he was now.
 I'd buy him a drink.

 © Copyright Jack Riepe 2004

-From "Mid-life Crisis: Let The Ordeal Begin"
+From my book in progress: "Mid-life Crisis: Let The Ordeal Begin"